NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Introduction

 \section{Introduction}

-The large penetration of devices such as smartphone with wireless connectivity provides new capabilities to support various applications and services.
-Since the smartphones introduction, mobile networks are witnessing an exponential traffic growth.
-Due to their smaller form factor, these truly mobile devices allow the users to access the wireless networks while undergoing different types of mobility, posing new challenges to wireless protocols.
-This creates regimes where wireless networks are pushed to operate close to their performance limits.
-The evolution of multimedia services in the Internet and the increasing consumer demand for high definition content have led operators and industry to rethink the way networks are dimensioned and quality of experience are optimized from network side and user terminal side.
-Many studies in the literature have identified the critical metrics that impact the QoE by taking into account both quality and experience \cite{conf/im/VriendtVR13}.
-Recent works \cite{DOB11, Sigcomm13} have developed approaches for understanding how some quality metrics influence user engagement.
-Authors in \cite{DOB11} quantified the user engagement and identified critical metrics that affect the QoE, e.g., buffering ratio, rate of buffering, start-up delay, rendering quality and average bit rate. \cite{Sigcomm13} showed that stalls or re-buffering events have a significant impact on QoE in the sense that the time spent on re-buffering during a video session can significantly reduce the user engagement. \cite{Sigmetric13} provided guidance to operators for improving user engagement in real time using only network-side measurements.
-Another aspect is related to variations in the temporal quality of the video.
-Indeed, authors in \cite{Yim11} suggested that temporal variability in quality can be considered as worse as a constant quality with a lower average bitrate.
+Due to the breakthrough evolution of smartphones and their large penetration in daily life, mobile networks have witnessed an unrivaled growth of their mobile traffic posing new challenges to their resource management.
+The evolution of multimedia services in the Internet and the increasing consumer demand for high definition (HD) contents have even led the operators and the industry to rethink the way networks are dimensioned.
+According to recent statistics carried out by Cisco \cite{Cisco16}, $82\%$ of all internet consumers' traffic will be http video streaming by $2021$, which explains the huge amount of care being accorded to video streaming services.

+In the literature, many studies were carried out to identify the critical metrics that may impact the user's perceptual QoE \cite{conf/im/VriendtVR13}.
+One of the key factors that may reflect the users' experience is the user engagement.
+Authors in \cite{DOB11} quantified the user engagement and identified some critical metrics that may affect it such as the buffering ratio, the rate of buffering, the start-up delay, the rendering quality and the average bitrate.
+Recent works in \cite{DOB11}\cite{Sigcomm13} developed approaches to understand how some quality metrics may influence the user engagement.
+It was revealed through \cite{Sigcomm13} that the rebuffering events have a significant impact on the QoE in the sense that the time spent on rebuffering during a video session can significantly reduce the user engagement.
+One other aspect that may impact the user engagement is the temporal variations of the video quality.
+Indeed, authors in \cite{Yim11} claimed that temporal variability in quality can be considered as worse as a constant quality with a lower average bitrate.
+Additional empirical results in \cite{quality} showed that humans appear to be more forgiving on buffer stalls than they are on video quality variations.
+Long buffer freezing events are even not rated worse than short buffer freezing towards high video quality levels.